wilberquito/election-clustering/README.md

 ![Optimal number of clusters](./img/optimal_number.png)

 Once the algorithm has found the optimal number, it exports the number of centroids found in the *training.csv* distribution and it's centroids into a file named *param.out*.
+The exported centroids are normalized in the scale 0 to 1.

 ```
 k_optimal = -math.inf